KirillChernyshev/kirillchernyshev.github.io/README.md

+# Seek Photo
+This is a simple site for searching photos.
+It uses [Pixabay.com](https://pixabay.com/api/docs/) API for searching.
+I hope you enjoy it! 🚀

+If you have a problem feel free to create an issue.

-# Getting Started with Create React App
+## Getting Started
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The following script information copied from it.
 ## Available Scripts

 In the project directory, you can run: